Important application information for the Bachelor of Contemporary Music

 Requirements for Performance

 Applications will be accepted on the following instruments: Vocals, guitar, bass, keyboards/piano and drums and saxophone.
 Other instruments will be considered on a case-by-case basis.
-Please contact the Course Coordinator Leigh Carriage if you wish to audition on another instrument.
+Please contact the Course Coordinator Matt Hill if you wish to audition on another instrument.

-For the video audition, you will need to perform two pieces (up to 10 minutes in length total), in contrasting styles and perform technical work as per the Audition guidelines and video submission instructions set out for each instrument (including vocals).
-In the interview, you will also be asked questions related to your musical background and achievements to date and your career aspirations.
+For the video audition, you will need to perform two or three pieces with a backing track or band or solo (up to 10 minutes in length total), in contrasting styles.
+In the interview, you will need to have your instrument on hand as you may be asked to play additional materials (e.g., chords, scales, exercises) to simply illustrate your current skill and knowledge.
+In the interview you will also be asked questions related to your musical background and achievements to date and your career aspirations.

 Requirements for Songwriting/Composition and Sound Production

-You are required to present a portfolio of three tracks (up to 12 minutes in length total) that represent your level of achievement as a songwriter/composer or producer/engineer to date.
+You are required to present a link to a portfolio of two or three tracks (up to 10 minutes in length total) that represent your level of achievement as a songwriter/composer or producer/engineer to date.
 Note the portfolio may include music created for film or other media.
-During the audition/interview you will be asked to discuss the three works in your submission as well as your musical background, achievements to date and your career aspirations.
+During the interview you will be asked to discuss the works in your portfolio submission as well as your musical background, achievements to date and your career aspirations.

-Southern Cross University will contact all applicants between the end of September and early February.
-Applicants who have not been contacted by the end of January should call the University on 1800 626 481.
+Applicants who have not been contacted in this time should call the University on 1800 626 481.

 Contact the Future Students team online or by phone.